 Moody’s Investors Service maintains a stable outlook on for banks in Portugal.
 The rating agency predicts that asset quality and capital in the country’s banking system will post a stable but weak growth.
 However, with the increase in investments and exports that will propel GDP growth, Moody’s expects to see an improvement in banks in Portugal over the outlook period.

-For anyone considering a career in banking in Portugal, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Portugal, this list of top banks in Portugal is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Founded in 1876 in Lisbon, state-owned financial institution Caixa Geral de Depósitos (CGD) is the largest bank in Portugal in terms of total assets, and the country’s largest public-sector banking corporation.
+Founded in 1876 in Lisbon, state-owned financial institution Caixa Geral de Depósitos (CGD) is the largest of the banks in Portugal in terms of total assets, and the country’s largest public-sector banking corporation.
 It also ranks 109th on the list of major banks in the world and is the 69th largest European bank.

-The bank operates in branches, representative offices and direct equity interest in local financial institutions in 23 countries located on four continents.
+The bank operates through branches, representative offices, and direct equity interest in local financial institutions in 23 countries located on four continents.

 Revenue: 1.15 billion euros (2017)